Which place is cheaper, Reykjavik or Athens?

 Reykjavik is a good city to visit for backpackers.
 There are a number of hostels around town, but they can be pretty expensive.
 Transportation can also be pretty challenging for backpackers.

-Reykjavik is a good city to visit for students.
+Reykjavik is popular with students.
 Students will enjoy a unique experience in this city.
 There are good academic programs as well as beautiful outdoor settings that you can explore.

-Reykjavik has a few public transit options.
+You'll find some public transit in Reykjavik, but it may not be enough to take you everywhere.
 There is a fairly comprehensive bus system around town.

-Athens and Reykjavik are similar when it comes to walkability.
+Athens and Reykjavik are great when it comes to walkability.

 Athens is a very walkable destination.
 You'll find the city's most walkable area's in the historical heart, where there are many pedestrian only streets and shopping areas.